Is Cotton Really the Most Toxic and Least Sustainable Fabric?

 Is washed cotton toxic?

-- “Washed cotton” usually refers to cotton fabric that has been pre-washed at the mill to soften it and reduce shrinkage.
-Standard industrial detergents and enzymes are used and then rinsed away.
+“Washed cotton” usually refers to cotton fabric that has been pre-washed at the mill to soften it and reduce shrinkage.
+Standard industrial detergents and enzymes may be used and then rinsed away.
 As long as the fabric passes basic safety and color-fastness tests, washed cotton is not considered toxic for everyday wear.

 Is recycled cotton toxic?